nrwl/nx/nx-dev/nx-dev/public/documentation/previous/angular/api-nest/generators/application.md

 Do not add dependencies to package.json.

+### standaloneConfig

+Default: `false`

+Type: `boolean`

+Split the project configuration into <projectRoot>/project.json rather than including it inside workspace.json.

 ### tags

 Type: `string`

-Add tags to the application (used for linting)
+Add tags to the application (used for linting).

 ### unitTestRunner